 Step 1: Buy a Windows 10 license

 The first step in this process is buying a Windows 10 license.
 As Windows 7 users can no longer upgrade to Windows 10 for free, you’ll need to buy a Windows 10 product key through Microsoft or any other authorized retailer.
 You can also try to get Windows 10 for free if you meet the requirements.

-Currently, you can buy Windows 10 ProfessionalYou also can This is a nice option if you’re budget conscious and don’t need features like Windows Sandbox or Bitlocker.
+Currently, you can buy Windows 10 ProfessionalYou also can This is a nice option if you’re budget-conscious and don’t need features like Windows Sandbox or Bitlocker.

-Step 2: Create a USB installer for a clean install, or choose to upgrade with the Windows 10 Media Creation tool
+Step 2: Create a USB installer for a clean install or choose to upgrade with the Windows 10 Media Creation tool

-However, regardless of which way you buy, you’ll likely get a product key in an email.
+Regardless of which way you buy, you’ll likely get a product key in an email.
 If you’re interested in just upgrading your existing Windows 7 installation without having to erase, then continue to the next step.
 Doing so is a much simpler process and is a lot more foolproof.

 Step 3: Download the Windows 10 Media Creation Tool or open Setup.exe from your USB

 Click that option and follow through the prompts.
 If you’ve obtained the Windows 10 Media Creation Tool from Microsoft online, it will need to download Windows 10 first.
 If you’re using the USB, there won’t be a wait.

 Either way, you’ll see a few prompts.
 One prompt will let you know about problematic apps or services that might conflict with Windows 10.
 It’s up to you to address these issues.